 Moreover, in mixed environments with Sipwise C5 Cloud PBX sharing the same domain with SIP trunking (SIP-PBX) customers the subscribers may have different rewrite rules sets assigned to them.
-The difference is caused by the fact that the dialplan for use the break-out code to dial numbers outside of this PBX.
+The difference is caused by the fact that the dialplan for Cloud PBX is fundamentally different from the dialplan for SIP trunks due to extension dialing, where the Cloud PBX subscribers use the break-out code to dial numbers outside of this PBX.